CAMP DIRECTOR & ASSISTANT WOMENS COACH

 Delabar, who is a member of the National Soccer Coaches Association of America (NSCAA), brings a vast amount of coaching and playing experience to Maryville.
-He holds a USSF National "A" coaching license and has also served as an assistant soccer coach at Washington University in St. Louis and St. Louis University.
-At the high school level he was the head boy's soccer coach at Fort Zumwalt North High School from 1989-98 and also served as the head girls' soccer coach from 1992-2011.
+He holds a USSF National "A" coaching license and has also served as an assistant soccer coach at Washington University in St. Louis and Saint Louis University.
+At the high school level he was the head boy's soccer coach at Fort Zumwalt North High School from 1989-98 and has continued to serve as the head girl's soccer coach since 1992.

 As a student-athlete at Quincy University, Delabar earned All-American honors at goalkeeper, while also helping lead the Hawks to three National Championships.
 He graduated from Quincy in 1979 with a bachelor's degree in History.
 Upon graduating, Delabar extended his playing career to the professional level with both the New York Cosmos and the St. Louis Steamers.

-In 1989, Delabar was inducted into the Quincy University Athletics Hall of Fame, in 2002 he was inducted into the National Association of Intercollegiate Athletics Soccer Hall of Fame, and more recently in 2012 he was inducted into the Saint Louis Soccer Hall of Fame.
+In 1989, Delabar was inducted into the Quincy University Athletic Hall of Fame, and more recently he was inducted into the National Association of Intercollegiate Athletics Soccer Hall of Fame.

 In the off-season Delabar acts as director of the Maryville Saints Soccer Camps, while also holding a separate goalkeeper's camp.